wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/configure-indices.rst

     .. include:: ../../../_templates/common/restart_filebeat.rst

-The Wazuh alerts belonging to the previous index will not be included in the new index, but they can still be queried after selecting their index pattern in the Wazuh Kibana plugin.
+The Wazuh alerts that belong to the previous index will not be included in the new index, but they can still be queried after selecting their index pattern in the Wazuh Kibana plugin.
 They can also be `reindexed <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html>`_ to the new index.